Kingxukai/linux/Documentation/block/kyber-iosched.rst

 Kyber I/O scheduler tunables
 ============================

-The only two tunables for the Kyber scheduler are the target latencies for reads and synchronous writes.
+The only two tunables for the woke Kyber scheduler are the woke target latencies for reads and synchronous writes.
 Kyber will throttle requests in order to meet these target latencies.